 - Scapulothoracic joint – where the scapula meets the ribs at the back of the chest

 This remarkable combination of bones within the structure of the shoulder is held together with an intricate network of connective tissue, and tendons, connecting bones to muscle, and ligaments, connecting bones to bones.
 Working together, the connective tissues, bones, tendons and ligaments of the shoulder joint provide both incredible flexibility and mobility.
 Because of its unique anatomy and function, the shoulder joint is also vulnerable to wear and tear, deterioration or injury.

-One of the more common injuries is a tear to the connective tissue (labrum) providing support within the inner portion of the shoulder joint, known as a SLAP tear.
+One of the more common injuries of the shoulder is a tear to the connective tissue (labrum) providing support within the inner portion of the shoulder joint, known as a SLAP tear.
 SLAP is an acronym for Superior Labral tear from Anterior to Posterior, and can easily develop from over-time repetitive movements, aging, or injury.
 This is the area of the shoulder wear the biceps tendon inserts.
-A tear to the labrum can result be very painful.
+A tear to the labrum can be very painful.

 - Type I SLAP – fraying at the top of the labrum, usually due to the aging process.

 - Type II SLAP – the most common SLAP type, the labrum has detached from the top of the main shoulder joint, usually caused by wear-and-tear or injury

 - Type III SLAP – a bucket-handle tear of the labrum, drooping into the shoulder joint, usually caused by trauma

 - Type IV SLAP – a specific tear to the top of the labrum, usually involving tendons and caused by trauma

 SLAP tears are very unique in their manifestation, and, consequently, just as unique in their symptoms.
 Not all SLAP tears hurt all the time, and the pain usually presents when you are performing a task, such as reaching overhead.